This post contains affiliate links.

 There are two big reasons why flying with an infant on lap is allowed today.

 First, airlines have successfully lobbied to keep the option available.
 It keeps those flights to Orlando (and other kid-friendly destinations) full of families traveling with little kids who might otherwise find the cost of a flying vacation out of reach.
-We know many families who traveled more when their kids were babies because they didn’t have to buy an extra plane ticket.
+We know many families who traveled more when their kids were babies because they didn’t have to buy seat.

 Second, flying is still safeER than driving.
 If more families hit the road for their vacation, there would likely be more kids hurt than if those same families flew according to the Federal Aviation Administration and the National Highway Traffic Safety Administration.

 Ok, so it’s allowed.
 But should you bring a lap baby on an airplane?

 Safety is the foremost concern for every parent.
 There’s no denying that it’s safer to have a baby ride in a car seat on a plane than to try to hold them in your arms during a runway accident or turbulence.

 Fortunately plane crashes are extremely rare.
 The most common injuries for babies on flights less headline-worthy, but still traumatic for the families involved: burns from hot drinks, falls from their parents arms, and incidents related to service carts.

 The risks of many of those injuries can be completely eliminated by having a child in their own seat and restrained in either a travel car seat or the CARES harness.
 In addition to keeping a child from falling or squirming into the aisle, car seats are generally installed in the window seat and don’t have the same “aisle exposure”.